Our Verdict

 From here the list goes on to include a number of other items.
 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of the product.

-However, there are two notable exceptions.
+However, there are one notable exception.

 We note that this food also contains chelated minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better cat foods.